-January 2008 Primo's divorce from Bertha is finally done.
-All the delays because the lawyer was having elective surgery and didn't tell Primo and didn't bother to have anyone backing her up in the office and because Bertha sent in the wrong papers and nobody from the lawyer bothered to tell Primo and because Bertha told the lawyer that she and Primo weren't getting divorced after all* are over.
+January 2008 Primo's divorce from Isabel is finally done.
+All the delays because the lawyer was having elective surgery and didn't tell Primo and didn't bother to have anyone backing her up in the office and because Isabel sent in the wrong papers and nobody from the lawyer bothered to tell Primo and because Isabel told the lawyer that she and Primo weren't getting divorced after all* are over.

 Now we can work on the annulment.